ash-cache/5eDocs/docs/Gamemastering/Diseases.md

+---
+title: Diseases
+layout: page
+parent: Gamemastering
+nav_order: 2
+---

 # Diseases

 A plague ravages the kingdom, setting the adventurers on a quest to find a cure.
 An adventurer emerges from an ancient tomb, unopened for centuries, and soon finds herself suffering from a wasting illness.
 A warlock offends some dark power and contracts a strange affliction that spreads whenever he casts spells.

-A simple outbreak might amount to little more than a small drain on party resources, curable by a casting of *lesser restoration*.
+A simple outbreak might amount to little more than a small drain on party resources, curable by a casting of _lesser restoration_.
 A more complicated outbreak can form the basis of one or more adventures as characters search for a cure, stop the spread of the disease, and deal with the consequences.

 A disease that does more than infect a few party members is primarily a plot device.
 The rules help describe the effects of the disease and how it can be cured, but the specifics of how a disease works aren't bound by a common set of rules.
 Diseases can affect any creature, and a given illness might or might not pass from one race or kind of creature to another.
 A plague might affect only constructs or undead, or sweep through a halfling neighborhood but leave other races untouched.
 What matters is the story you want to tell.